wdkuchler/numato-pas/README.md

 In Window run no problems but in PURE-Linux you may configure device permissions via UDEV:

-create udev rules:

-sudo nano /etc/udev/rules.d/70-numato.rules
+Important notes for linux users

+1. Create(sudo) 70-numato.rules file in the /etc/udev/rules.d/ folder with the following content:
 	KERNEL=="ttyACM[0-9]*",MODE="0666"

+2. If you connect the device (USB) for the first time the program will work perfectly.

+3. If you disconnect the device and then immediately connect, you will have to wait a few seconds for this program to work.

 Usage:
 numato-pas -d device -c command
 Where:
 	device name: Ex.: /dev/ttyACM0 or COM1
 	command to process: Ex.: on, off or pulse

-Obs.:
-1. If you connect the device (USB) for the first time the program will work perfectly.

-2. If you disconnect the device and then immediately connect, you will have to wait a few seconds for this program to work.

 This device is useful to turn ON and OFF motors, ligths, power supply, etc.